 “The armies being drawn up in battle array and rushing forward, having nearly met Æþelhun, who led the West Saxons, bearing the royal standard, a golden dragon, transfixed the standard bearer of the enemy.”

-He refers to its use again in 1016, by the army of King Edmund Ironside in the Battle of Ashingdon against Canute, describing Edmund’s position between the dragon and his personal standard,
+He refers to its use again in 1016, by the army of King Edmund Ironside, at the Battle of Ashingdon against Canute, describing Edmund’s position between the dragon and his personal standard,

 “…He quitted his royal station which as wont, he had taken between the dragon and the ensign called the standard”

 Such dragon standards are also seen borne by the English army, on the Bayeux tapestry.

 Bearing in mind that the standards in use at this time were “windsocks” that is, not actual flags but serpentine in form, with small wings and “vestigial” limbs as depicted in the Bayeux Tapestry and previous example, a two legged “wyvern” illustration is likely to be a more faithful representation of the actual form of standard used in this era.
 In essence therefore a two legged wyvern as seen on a coat of arms or heraldic banner is simply one interpretation of a dragon standard – its bodily form is perhaps more akin to the “flying serpent” notion.
 And indeed the word “wyvern” derived from Middle English “wyvere” from Latin, meaning viper, is more descriptive of the elongated windsock shape of these early standards.
 As depicted in heraldry, the beast is basically a dragon with only two legs